tobimori/kirby-inertia/docs/2_multilingual-support.md

 ### Missing Translations

-- Check that page content files exist for each language (e.g., `page.fr.txt`)
+- Check that page content files exist for each language (e.g., `page.fr.txt`).
-- Verify language configuration in `site/languages/`
+- Verify language configuration of `site/languages/`.
-- Use `translations` data to conditionally show language switcher links
+- Use `translations` data to conditionally show language switcher links.

 ### Language Switching

-- Use translation URLs from the `translations` object for accurate page switching
+- Use translation URLs from the `translations` object for accurate page switching.
-- Fallback to language home URL if page doesn't exist in target language
+- Fallback to language home URL if page doesn't exist in the target language.
-- Consider implementing language detection and redirect logic
+- Consider implementing language detection and redirect logic.